Everything Everywhere Daily - All About Black Friday (Encore)

-Learn more about Friday the 13th and how it became associated with being unlucky on this episode of Everything Everywhere Daily.
+Learn more about Black Friday, the surprising history of the term, and how it manifests around the world today on this episode of Everything Everywhere Daily.

 Subscribe to the podcast!